 - Take care of your medical conditions.
 Some conditions can be treated, making it safer to use methods with estrogen.
 For example, high blood pressure can usually be treated with diet, exercise, or blood pressure medication.

-- Consider genetic testing.
-Some types of genetic testing can reveal a predisposition for blood clots or stroke (though it’s not clear if a genetic test that shows this predisposition actually predicts that the condition will develop).
+- _Consider genetic testing. _ Some types of genetic testing can reveal a predisposition for blood clots or stroke (though it’s not clear if a genetic test that shows this predisposition actually predicts that the condition will develop).
 There are five genetic mutations that are known to increase the risk for blood clots: factor V Leiden, increased prothrombin, decreased antithombin, protein C, or protein S. You can get some types of genetic tests from independent companies, although it’s best to interpret the results with a doctor.

 Now, some good news